Waldaschaff

-Waldaschaff is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Waldaschaff is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.

 Geography

 Location

-The community lies at the threshold of the High Spessart (range), roughly 15 km from Aschaffenburg and roughly 65 km from Frankfurt am Main.
+The municipality lies at the threshold of the High Spessart (range), roughly 15 km from Aschaffenburg and roughly 65 km from Frankfurt am Main.
 Like many villages in this part of the country, Waldaschaff is a linear settlement, following a road.
 Around the village are found the woodlands of the Spessart Nature Park (Naturpark Spessart) and 2km to the north west, the Steinknückl peak.

 History

 Recent history

-The community's upswing and development into modernity are closely linked with mayor Herbert Brehm's name.
-Important projects during his mayoralty were things such as opening up building development areas like Breite Wiese, dredging the Aschaff for flood control, and laying down requirements for further development at the YMOS metalworks which were then being operated in the community, employing more than a thousand workers.
+The municipality's upswing and development into modernity are closely linked with mayor Herbert Brehm's name.
+Important projects during his mayoralty were things such as opening up building development areas like Breite Wiese, dredging the Aschaff for flood control, and laying down requirements for further development at the YMOS metalworks which were then being operated in the municipality, employing more than a thousand workers.
 Further businesses such as the drinks industry and tourism managed to blossom.
 Substantial infrastructure projects in waterworks and sewage and transport links were undertaken and successfully completed.
 The sport centre and the gymnasium came into being and were put into a developmental context with the Ebets building development area.
 In the zoning plan that was put forth, Brehm introduced the ideas for the Ebets building development area and the Heerbach commercial area, thereby laying decisive guidelines down, until his very early death, for the village's future development.
-Today, the community administration's eyes have been cast upon renewing the village's core.
+Today, the municipality administration's eyes have been cast upon renewing the village's core.
 To this end, a consortium was formed.
 In 2006, the Ebets-Rodwiesen building development area had been fully opened up.

 Economy

 Established businesses

-The best known businesses in Waldaschaff are WAGON Automotive, a car supplier, and Bayerisches Münzkontor, a mail order business specializing in collectibles.
+The best known businesses in Waldaschaff are Waldaschaff Automotive GmbH, previously known as WAGON Automotive, a car supplier, and Bayerisches Münzkontor, a mail order business specializing in collectibles.
 Also, many smaller companies have settled here owing to its favourable location.

 Government

-Community council
+Municipal council

 The council is made up of 16 council members.